tt-le/foodfindr-website/README.md

 # foodfindr-website
-[ foodfindr ](https://github.com/eric-li18/foodfindr) landing page made with HTML and Bootstrap
+[ foodfindr ](https://github.com/eric-li18/foodfindr) responsive landing page made with HTML and Bootstrap.
+Includes a Newsletter feature using mailchimp's REST api integrated with express.js.
+The web app is deployed using heroku.

 ## WIP
 Future plans to possibly move to build the static site with node, with Travis-CI and Docker integration so as to bypass development environment setup.